desoukya/atm/README.md

   }
 ```
 PUT `/account/:userId/withdraw`
- - This endpoint removes funds to an existing account
+ - This endpoint removes funds from an existing account
  - Expected body object:
 ```
   {